 c.
-Bibliography & References Cited Attachment (if applicable, does not count against the page limit)
+Bibliography & References Cited Attachment (if applicable)

 If applicable, provide a bibliography of any references cited in the Project Narrative.
 Each reference should include the names of all authors (in the same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication.
 Include only bibliographic citations.
 Applicants should be especially careful to follow scholarly practices in providing citations for source materials relied upon when preparing any section of the application.